Near Hyacinth in Northumberland County, Virginia — The American South (Mid-Atlantic)

 British Attacks at Kinsale and Muddy Point / The War of 1812

 Location.
 38° 0.104′ N, 76° 35.094′ W. Marker is near Hyacinth, Virginia, in Northumberland County.
 Marker is on Hampton Hall Road (Virginia Route 202) just east of Locust Lane (County Route 675), on the left when traveling east.
+Marker is between Muddy Point Road (County Route 821) and Locust Lane (County Route 675).
 Touch for map.
-Marker is between Muddy Point Road (County Route 821) and Locust Lane (County Route 675).
 Marker is in this post office area: Callao VA 22435, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 The War of 1812 / British Attacks at Kinsale and Mundy Point (here, next to this marker); Northumberland County / Westmoreland County (approx. half a mile away); Kinsale (approx. 1.6 miles away); Relentless Raids (approx. 2 miles away); War in the Chesapeake (approx. 2 miles away); “O! say can you see…” (approx. 2 miles away); Historic District of Kinsale, Virginia (approx. 2 miles away); Chambers Stamp Factory (approx. 2.7 miles away).